 NewGround’s Comprehensive Approach to Muslim-Jewish Relations

-Since 2006, NewGround has reached over 6,000 people with our leadership trainings,public programs and private lectures and discussions.
-As part of our comprehensive approach to strengthening Jewish-Muslim relations in Los Angeles, NewGround has partnered with more than 35 Muslim and Jewish organizations to reach a broad cross-section of the two communities in Los Angeles and beyond.
-Our programs break the mold of expected interfaith engagement.
+Since 2006, NewGround has reached tens of thousands people with our leadership trainings, public programs, and private lectures and discussions.
+As part of our comprehensive approach to strengthening Jewish-Muslim relations in Los Angeles, NewGround has partnered with more than 35 Muslim and Jewish organizations to reach a broad cross-section of the two communities, in Los Angeles and beyond.
+In this way and more, our programs break the mold of expected interfaith engagement.

 NewGround’s Fellowship Program